julianlk522/julianlk.com/content/qna/general-purpose-programming.md

 console.log(sequence.next().value) // 2
 ```

-2. Generators also integrate nicely into [iterators](https://en.wikipedia.org/wiki/Iterator) and allow usage of `for-of` loops and other constructs that can simplify readability where alternative solutions may not make that so easy.
+2. Generators also integrate nicely into [iterators](https://en.wikipedia.org/wiki/Iterator) and allow usage of `for-of` loops and other constructs that can simplify readability.

 ```
 async function asynchronous_task() {